salimandre/graph-clustering/README.md

 We show how kmeans and spectral clustering performs in this framework

-In part II we used the previous methods of graph clustering to perform clustering on a point cloud data
+In part II we used the previous methods of graph clustering to perform **clustering on a point cloud data (PCD) **

 Again we show how kmeans and spectral clustering performs in this framework